Search

 Other

-• Coordinate with local FacOps on preference for allocating a day-use locker for external exam-takers.
+• Coordinate with local FacOps on preference for allocating a day-use locker outside of the room for external exam-takers.

 Back to top